vanilla/garden-schema/README.md

 #### Schema Variant Caching

-Each schema variant is cached separately.
+Each schema variant is cached separately using the `EntitySchemaCache` utility class.
 You can invalidate caches at different levels:

 ```php
 use Garden\Schema\Entity;